-Secured by pari passu first charge by way of mortgage of all the present and future immovable properties, hypothecation of movable assets, book debt, operating cash flows, receivables, commissions, revenue benefits, claims etc. of project documents and insurance contracts of the respective Company.
+Secured by pari passu first charge by way of mortgage of all the present and future immovable properties, hypothecation of movable assets, book debt, operating cash flows, receivables, commissions, revenue of whatsoever nature, all bank accounts and assignment of all rights, title, interests, benefits, claims etc. of project documents and insurance contracts of the respective Company.
 These loans usually have repayment cycle of monthly / quarterly payments.

-For all long-term loan arrangements from banks, the Group has complied with the debt covenants except for a long-term loan arrangement amounting to INR 653 as at March 31, 2022 (March 31, 2021: INR 3,895 payable on demand.
-The Group has classified these liabilities as current
+For all long-term loan arrangements from banks, the Group has complied with the debt covenants except for a long-term loan arrangement amounting to INR 653 as at March 31, 2022 (March 31, 2021: INR 3,895), where the Group could not meet covenants with the effect that the liability became payable on demand.
+The Group has classified these liabilities as current.